nickedwards109/Clamp-Miller/README.md

 What is a safe Z height that the tool will retract to before rapid feed to a new XY location?
 0.25

-Here is your CNC program:
+Here is your CNC program: (Edit this to add spindle speed, coolant control, tool numbers, etc. as necessary)

 G91
 G0Z0.25